jguiman/cse15l-lab-reports/labReport3.md

 <br>
 #### Get the line number and (#) of text before using: grep -n -B # "Some String" <file1> ... <filen>
 <br>
-2. The following shows how to get the line number and (# of line being 2 in this case) text before where the target string is found.
+Example 2: The following shows how to get the line number and (# of line being 2 in this case) text before where the target string is found.
 <br>
 <img width="948" alt="Screen Shot 2022-10-31 at 11 18 10 AM" src="https://user-images.githubusercontent.com/78514873/199080845-27f1367d-b3f5-4bf1-99e8-f596e2aff458.png">